What’s happened with gun laws after other mass shootings?

 Texas 2021 gun laws

-- House Bill 2622: Creates a “Second Amendment Sanctuary State” in Texas
+- House Bill 2622: Creates a “Second Amendment Sanctuary State” in Texas, protecting Texans from new federal gun control regulations.